bcmi/MatchingGAN-Few-Shot-Image-Generation/README.md

 If you get any problems or if you find any bugs, don't hesitate to comment on GitHub or make a pull request!

-*F2GAN* is freely available for non-commercial use, and may be redistributed under these conditions.
+*MatchingGAN* is freely available for non-commercial use, and may be redistributed under these conditions.
 For commercial queries, please drop an e-mail.
 We will send the detail agreement to you.